Hanabi-Live/hanabi-live/README.md

 ## Credits

-* [Keldon Jones](http://keldon.net/) was the original creator of this amazing software.
-The client is around 6000 lines of code, so it must have taken a long time to make.
+* [Keldon Jones](http://keldon.net/) was the original creator of game UI.
-* [Hyphen-ated](https://github.com/Hyphen-ated/) created the extremely useful Chrome extension called [Make Hanabi Great Again](https://github.com/Hyphen-ated/MakeHanabiGreatAgain), which extended the features of the original site.
-MHGA is seamlessly integrated into the emulator.
+* [Hyphen-ated](https://github.com/Hyphen-ated/) created the useful Chrome extension called [Make Hanabi Great Again](https://github.com/Hyphen-ated/MakeHanabiGreatAgain), which extended the features of the original site.
+The features from the extension are integrated into the new site.